 Since you value your reputation and you want the client to be happy, you bend over backward to make them happy.
 You throw extra resources at it.
 You give them extra time.
 You do everything that you can to make them happy.
 What happens is you give them the extra time and the extra resources.

 The extra time and resources consume the profit you were going to make on the deal.
 You decided to be a little more opportunistic and ignore some of the signs that you should not have ignored.
 All of this happened because your companies were not a good fit.

 Use a Target Filter

 We have a great target filter exercise that we take people through to see if you’re a fit.
-It shows where you’re not a fit and it helps you protect your time so it’s not wasted.
+Our sales target formula shows where you’re not a fit and it helps you protect your time so it’s not wasted.
 It helps prevent you from bringing on clients that may suck your time and energy dry.